Assistance in connection with the Corona crisis

-Furthermore, the tax loss carrybacks for the years 2020 and 2021 are to be increased from EUR 1 million (joint assessment EUR 2 million) to EUR 5 million (joint assessment EUR 10 million).
+Furthermore, the tax loss carrybacks for the years 2020 and 2021 were increased from EUR 1 million (joint assessment EUR 2 million) to EUR 5 million (joint assessment EUR 10 million).

 Degressive depreciation on movable assets:

-As a fiscal investment incentive, a declining balance depreciation of 2.5 times the normal depreciation, up to a maximum of 25%, per year is to be introduced for movable fixed assets for the years 2020 and 2021.
+As a fiscal investment incentive, a declining balance depreciation of 2.5 times the normal depreciation, up to a maximum of 25%, per year was introduced for movable fixed assets for the years 2020 and 2021.

 Trade tax relief:

-The reduction factor in the tax reduction for income from business operations is to be increased from 3.8 times to four times the trade tax base.
-In addition, the allowance for trade tax additions, such as for interest on debts, will be increased from EUR 100,000 to EUR 200,000.
+The reduction factor in the tax reduction for income from business operations was increased from 3.8 times to four times the trade tax base.
+In addition, the allowance for trade tax additions, such as for interest on debts, was increased from EUR 100,000 to EUR 200,000.

 By clicking on the following link, you can access an FAQ catalogue on the website of the Federal Ministry of Finance, which provides information on the most frequently asked questions in connection with the tax relief measures.https://www.bundesfinanzministerium.de/Content/DE/Standardartikel/Themen/Steuern/2020-04-01-FAQ_Corona_Steuern.html?cms_pk_kwd=06.04.2020_FAQ+Corona+Steuern+&cms_pk_campaign=Newsletter-06.04.2020